Tanya Bodell (NECA President)

 C. John Meeske is President of Energy Market Decisions, Inc., a company he founded in 1992.
 He has broad experience in market and business development including the start-up, turn around, and profit and loss "bottom line" management of businesses.
 He has over thirty years of extensive "hands on" experience contracting natural gas, LNG, natural gas transportation and storage services.
 Mr. Meeske specializes in market development, market requirements, fuel supply planning, and development of new power plant, pipeline, storage, and LNG projects.
 Previously, Mr. Meeske was employed by Cabot Corporation for thirteen years where, in various executive positions, he managed the marketing, supply, and transportation functions for many of its various subsidiary companies, including Distrigas of Massachusetts Corporation.
 In addition, Mr. Meeske was Director, Business Development for Texas Eastern, Director, Market Planning for Michigan Consolidated Gas, and Assistant Professor in the College of Business at Eastern Michigan University.
 Mr. Meeske is President Emeritus, and a member of the Board of Directors of the Northeast Energy and Commerce Association (NECA), and past chairman of NECA's Natural Gas Committee.
 He is also a member of the Board of Directors of the Connecticut Power and Energy Society (CPES).
 In addition, he maintains memberships in the Northeast Gas Association, the Environmental Business Council, NFPA, the New England Chapter of IAEE, NECBC, and NESA.
 His educational background includes a BA (economics) from the University of Michigan, an MBA from the University of Detroit, and completion of Ph.D. course work in logistics/physical distribution systems at Michigan State University.

-Scott Mueller provides advice and representation to a wide variety of clients in regards to energy transactions, proceedings and litigation.
+For over 30 years Scott Mueller has provided advice and representation to a wide variety of clients in regards to energy transactions, regulatory proceedings and litigation.
 He represents energy companies and other stakeholders on transactional, regulatory and rate matters before the state utility commissions, federal agencies and appellate courts.
-Scott advises natural gas-distribution companies, electric utilities, energy suppliers and aggregators, financial institutions, investors, energy marketers, interstate pipelines, municipalities and large consumers of energy on a variety of matters including the state regulation of utilities and energy supplies, competition in regulated markets, renewable energy incentives, the purchase and sale of gas and electricity, the financing and development of energy projects, and mergers and acquisitions.
+Scott has advised municipalities, electric and natural gas utilities, energy aggregators, suppliers, financial institutions, investors, energy marketers, interstate pipelines, government agencies and large consumers of energy on a variety of matters including the state regulation of utilities and energy supplies, the purchase and sale of electricity and natural gas, competition in regulated markets, renewable energy, the financing and development of energy projects and mergers and acquisitions.
 Prior to founding SJM Law, Scott spent over 25 years at a major global law firm and has been recognized as a leading advisor to the electric and natural gas industries.
-He is a frequent lecturer on energy topics and co-author of the U.S. chapter of the International Comparative Guide to Gas Regulation.
-Scott has served as a director, officer and president of the Northeast Energy and Commerce Association and is currently co-chair of the NECA Fuels Committee.
-Scott can be contacted at email@example.com.Fred Sellars
+He currently represents the largest municipal aggregation consultant in the U.S. and is working with over 50 cities and towns in Massachusetts on the implementation of their community energy aggregation programs.
+Scott is a frequent lecturer and writer on energy topics and has served as a director, officer and president of the Northeast Energy and Commerce Association.
+Scott can be contacted at email@example.com.

 William C. "Jack" Sheehan